 WHAT IS FIBER CEMENT SIDING?

-Fiber cement siding is a unique fibre cement composite of natural fibres bonded tightly in a high-grade silicate structure.
-It is cellulose cement plank that contains absolutely No asbestos fibre, no fibre glass fibres nor formaldehyde.
+Fiber cement siding is a unique fiber cement composite of natural fibers bonded tightly in a high-grade silicate structure.
+It is a cellulose cement plank that contains absolutely No asbestos fiber, no fiberglass, nor formaldehyde.

 - Near the source of fire